WomenWhoCode/Berlin/hack-evenings/README.md

   * Cracking the coding interview at hackerrank: https://www.hackerrank.com/interview/interview-preparation-kit
   * AdventOfCode: 24 Challenges to be done before Christmas (or after!): https://adventofcode.com/
   * Solo Learn, mobile app to learn on-the-go: https://www.sololearn.com
+  * Codechef, the best website to practice your coding skills with monthly challenges: https://www.codechef.com/
+  * Leetcode, best website to learn and to practice for coding interviews: https://leetcode.com/